+14 For purposes of conformity, the State needs a commitment that has been subject to public hearing.
+If the State has submitted a commitment that has been subject to public hearing and that provides for the adoption of all measures necessary for attainment, the State should submit a letter prior to December 31, 1999, amending the commitment to include the MCR.

+TABLE 3.-SUMMARY SCHEDULE OF FUTURE ACTIONS RELATED TO ATTAINMENT DEMONSTRATION FOR THE PHILADEL-PHIA-WILMINGTON-TRENTON SEVERE NONATTAINMENT AREA IN MARYLAND AND WHICH IS LOCATED IN THE OTR- Continued

+Req'd no later than: Action -State revises SIP & motor vehicle emissions budget if the additional measures are for motor vehicle category.
+Within 1 yr after release of MOBILE6 model State submits revised SIP & motor vehicle emissions budget based on MOBILE6.
+State submits to EPA results of mid-course review.

-Final budget preferable; however, if public process is not yet complete, then a "draft" budget (the one undergoing public process) may be submitted at this time with a final budget by 4/15/00.
-However, if a final budget is significantly different from the draft submitted earlier, the final budget must be submitted by 2/15/00 to accommodate the 00 day processing paried pariet to the 5/21/00 date by which 500 to accommodate the 00 day processing pariet by the 5/21/00 date by which 500 to accommodate the 00 day processing pariet by the 5/21/00 date by which 500 to accommodate the 00 day processing pariet by the 5/21/00 date by which 500 to accommodate the 00 day processing pariet by the 5/21/00 date by which 500 to accommodate the 00 day processing pariet by the 5/21/00 date by which 500 to accommodate the 00 day processing pariet by the 5/21/00 date by which 500 to accommodate the 00 day processing pariet by the 5/21/00 date by which 500 to accommodate the 00 day processing pariet by the 5/21/00 date by which 500 to accommodate the 00 day processing pariet by the 5/21/00 date by which 500 to accommodate the 00 day processing pariet by the 5/21/00 date by which 500 to accommodate the 00 day processing pariet by the 5/21/00 date by which 500 to accommodate the 00 day processing pariet by the 5/21/00 date by which 500 days pariet by the 5/21/00 date by which 500 days pariet by the 5/21/00 date by which 500 days pariet by the 5/21/00 date by which 500 days pariet by the 5/21/00 date by which 500 days pariet by the 5/21/00 date by which 500 date by the 5/21/00 date by which 500 date by the 5/21/00 date submitted at this time with a line budget by 4/15/00.
-However, if a final budget is significantly different from the draft submitted earlier, the final budget must be submitted by 2/15/00 to accommodate the 90-day processing period prior to the 5/31/00 date by which EPA must find the motor vehicle emissions budget adequate.
+1 Final budget preferable; however, if public process is not yet complete, then a "draft" budget (the one undergoing public process) may be submitted at this time with a final budget by 4/15/00.
+However, if a final budget is significantly different from the draft submitted earlier, the final budget must be submitted by 2/15/00 to accommodate the 90 day processing period prior to the 5/31/00 date by which EPA must find the motor vehicle emissions budget adequate.
 Note that the budget can reflect estimated Tier 2 emission reductions-see memorandum from Lydia Wegman and Merrylin Zaw-Mon, "1-Hour Ozone Attainment Demonstrations and Tier 2/Sulfur Rulemaking."

-As provided in the preamble text, the State may clarify by letter an existing commitment, which has been subject to public hearing, to submit the control measures needed for attainment.
+2 As provided in the preamble text, the State may clarify by letter an existing commitment, which has been subject to public hearing, to submit the control measures needed for attainment.
 If the State has not yet submitted such a commitment, the State should adopt a commitment after public hearing.
 If the public hearing process is not yet complete, then draft commitments may be submitted at this time.
-The final commitment should be submitted no later than 4/15/00 should be submitted no later than 4/15/00.
-The revision for MOBILE6 is only required for SIPs that include the effects of Tier 2.
+The final commitment should be submitted no later than 4/15/00.

+3The revision for MOBILE6 is only required for SIPs that include the effects of Tier 2.
 The commitment to revise the SIP after MOBILE6 may be submitted at the same time that the state submits the budget that includes the effects of Tier 2 (no later than 12/31/00).

-The State is not required to commit to adopt any specific measures.
+4The State is not required to commit to adopt any specific measures.
 However, if the State does not do so, the list cannot include any measures that place limits on highway construction.

-If the state submits such a revision, it must be accompanied by a commitment to revise the SIP and motor vehicle emissions budget 1 year after MOBILE6 is issued (if the commitment has not already been submitted).
+5 If the state submits such a revision, it must be accompanied by a commitment to revise the SIP and motor vehicle emissions budget 1 year after MOBILE6 is issued (if the commitment has not already been submitted).

-E. What are the Relevant Policy and Guidance Documents?
+E. What Are the Relevant Policy and Guidance Documents?

-This proposal has cited several policy and guidance memoranda.
+This proposal cited several policy and guidance memoranda.
 The EPA has also developed several technical documents related to the rulemaking action in this proposal.
-Some of the documents have been referenced above.
-The documents and their location on

-EPA's web site are listed below; these documents will also be placed in the docket for this proposal action.
+Some of these documents have been referenced above.
+These documents and their location on EPA's web site are listed below; these documents will also be placed in the docket for this proposal action.